Dhiren-On-Git/End-to-End-MLOPs-with-MLFlow/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+	(To do the same open the git hub project repostiory in a new browser tab) setting>actions>runner>new self hosted runner> choose os> then run command one by one